kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    The former is assumed -- for all jurisdictions -- to have been sampled from the Gamma distribution *&Gamma;(5.1,0.86)*, while the latter from *&Gamma;(18.8,0.45)*, where the (mean,cv)-parametrization of the Gamma distribution is used.

+   In our case, we need to replace the (onset-of-symptom)-to-death delay with the (onset-of-symptom)-to-(hospital-admission) delay.
+   For simplicity, we took this latter delay to be half of the former.

    More technically, these assumptions translate to the assumption that the parameter *&pi;<sub>&tau;</sub>* above is given by: